Get Ready, Get Wet, Go!

 If you have a sweet tooth, Valley Sweets is a dream come true!
 Over 16 flavors of ice cream, homemade waffle cones made daily, more than 30 flavors of saltwater taffy, and almost every kind of candy that ever existed, all rolled into a colorful, vintage shop on the St. Croix waterfront.

-The article "Summertime Family Adventures in the St. Croix Valley" was produced by Linda Shober Designs and Images, and written by Karen Lawrence.
-Linda Shober Designs and Images is a Marketing and Design firm located in the St. Croix Valley specializing in providing content, strategy, management, design, and creative for digital and traditional marketing projects.
+The article "Summertime Family Adventures in the St. Croix Valley" was produced by Linda Shober Marketing + Design, and written by Karen Lawrence.
+Linda Shober Marketing + Design is located in the St. Croix Valley and specializes in providing content, strategy, management, design, and creative for digital and traditional marketing projects.